MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/sort-list.png "Sort list")

-C360 analyzes and builds unified customer profiles Show how Customer360 “automagically” (ML algos + incremental learning from what user has taught the system) does identity conflation and maps customer data streams into customer profiles in CDS-A
+C360 analyzes and builds unified customer profilesShow how Customer360 “automagically” (ML algos + incremental learning from what user has taught the system) does identity conflation and maps customer data streams into customer profiles in CDS-A

 ## Enrichment
 due to OOB rules automatically happens but we can: